 Body Waxing Aftercare Tips

 What's the deal with those couple of days being raw and uncomfortable?
 You can get away with being a little flippant if the area waxed is rather small and out of the way.
 Upper lip?
 Sideburns?
 If you aren't in pain or having an adverse reaction, you can basically move on immediately.
 More involved bodily waxing, on the other hand, will require a brief recovery period.
-A full body wax, for example, honestly might knock you out of commission altogether.
+Try using post wax refreshing creams to alleviate the unpleasantness.
+A full body hard wax, for example, honestly might knock you out of commission altogether.
 For everything else, including Brazilians, give yourself 1 to 3 days following these guidelines.
 Area-specific guidelines exist, but most apply universally.
 That makes them easy to remember, no matter what you get done.

 - Apply something soothing, like aloe vera gel or cortisone cream or a cold compress, if itching/irritation becomes too much to handle.
 For a Brazilian, best to keep any salves to the upper pubic area and thighs.